Alexandre Dumas fils: Biography

 Although he admitted that he had done the adaptation because he needed the money, he had great success with the play, which started his career as a dramatist.
 He was not only more renowned than his father during his lifetime, but also dominated the serious French stage for most of the second half of the 19th century.
 After this, he virtually abandoned writing novels, though his semi-autobiographical Affaire Clémenceau (1866) achieved some solid success.

 On 31 December 1864, in Moscow, Dumas married Nadezhda von Knorring (1826–April 1895), daughter of Johan Reinhold von Knorring and widow of Alexander Grigorievich Narishkin.
 The couple had two daughters: Marie-Alexandrine-Henriette "Colette" Dumas (born 20 November 1860), who married Maurice Lippmann and was the mother of Serge Napoléon Lippmann (1886–1975) and Auguste Alexandre Lippmann (1881–1960); and Jeanine Dumas (3 May 1867–1943), who married Ernest Lecourt d'Hauterive (1864–1957), son of George Lecourt d'Hauterive and his wife, Léontine de Leusse.
 After Nadezhda's death, Dumas married Henriette Régnier de La Brière (1851–1934) in June 1895, without issue.

 In 1874, he was admitted to the Académie française and in 1894 he was awarded the Légion d'honneur.

-Dumas died at Marly-le-Roi, Yvelines, on 27 November 1895, and was interred in the Montmartre Cemetery in Paris.
-His grave is some 100 m away from that of Marie Duplessis.
+Dumas died at Marly-le-Roi, Yvelines, on 27 November 1895.